Mortgages On Properties In a Flood Zone

 Can you get a mortgage on a property in a flood zone?

 Yes.
-Even if you’ve had a mortgage refused due to flood risk, is it still possible to find a mortgage for a home situated in a flood zone, if you have the right insurance.
-Flood insurance can be expensive, but there is government help available for many harder-to-insure homes.
+Even if you’ve had a mortgage refused due to flood risk, it is still possible to find a mortgage for a home situated in a flood zone if you have the right insurance.
+Flood insurance can be expensive, but government help is available for many harder-to-insure homes.

 Which zone is your home in?

-There are four types of flood zone defined by the Environment Agency for housing planning purposes, with varying levels of severity.
+The Environment Agency defines four types of flood zones for housing planning purposes, with varying levels of severity.

 • Zone 1 indicates an area with low risk (less than 0.1% chance of flooding each year)